• Home

 Revelation 2:15

 There are several theories about the source of this doctrine.
 One idea was they were a sect associated with Nicolaus who was one of the seven original deacons at the church in Jerusalem.
-There is some thought that he taught Christians could engage in immoral behavior and impurity.
-His argument may well have been, we are not under the law.
-The law of grace reminds us we are bought and paid for by the blood of Christ and would not engage in things that would shame Him or stumble others.
-Regardless of the source of the doctrine of Nicolaitans, the nature of it seems to be agreed upon.
-It was the compromise to immoral behavior and impurity.
+There was some thought that he taught Christians could engage in immoral behavior and impurity.
+His argument may well have been, “We are not under the law!”
+However, we know the law of grace reminds us we are bought and paid for by the blood of Christ and would not engage in things that would shame Him or stumble others.

 Revelation 2:16

 There were two things the Lord brought to their attention that He was against.
-The remedy is repentance.
+The remedy was repentance.
 This is to agree with the Lord and turn around.
-They were to abandon these doctrines, agreeing they were weak places sin their Christian foundation.
-To repair a foundation, you remove the weak and compromised blocks or bricks, you improve the soil for stability and then replace the damaged structures with those consistent with the rest of the foundation.
-In the end, you can't tell there was ever a repair made.
+They were to abandon these doctrines, agreeing there were weak places in their Christian foundation.
+To repair a foundation, you remove the weak and compromised blocks or bricks, improve the soil for stability, and then replace the damaged structures with those consistent with the rest of the foundation.
+In the end, you can’t tell there was ever a repair made.
 It all fits together.

 This is serious business.
 And it should be viewed and dealt with as serious business.
 Church is serious business, dealing with eternal things.
-Many churches seem to have turned into 'feel good about yourself' therapy or entertainment centers.
-We live in an age where tolerance is yielded like a weapon.
-The accusation of intolerance is assigned to anyone that doesn't agree with me and what I hold fast to.
-However, the tolerant crowed is not tolerant with those who don't agree with them.
+Many churches seem to have turned into “feel good about yourself” therapy or entertainment centers.
+We live in an age where tolerance is wielded like a weapon.
+The accusation of intolerance is assigned to anyone who doesn’t agree with me and what I hold fast to.
+However, the tolerant crowd is not tolerant of those who don’t agree with them.
 It seems they are pretty intolerant themselves.

-The church could not continue as a lamp, holding up the light of Jesus Christ to the world if they were compromised by these doctrines.
+There was no such thing as a compromised lampstand.
+The church could not continue as a lampstand, holding up the light of Jesus Christ to the world if they were compromised by these doctrines.

 Revelation 2:17

-The message is universal, to the church across all time, geographical and cultural boundaries.
+The message is universal, reaching the church across all time, geographical, and cultural boundaries.
 The Spirit was speaking to the church and still is today.
-What is the Spirit speaking of in regards to this church?
+What is the Spirit speaking of regarding this church?

-1. Hold fast to Jesus' name.
-Even when living near Satan's throne, a place where evil is the rule of the day, where persecution and martyrdom are normal, hold fast.
+Hold fast to Jesus’ name and doctrines.
+Even when living near Satan’s throne, a place where evil is the rule of the day, where persecution and martyrdom are normal, hold fast.
 It is not just possible it is crucial to our survival in the times in which we live.

-1. To hold fast to the name of Jesus is to hold fast to all His ways.
-Without compromise!
+To hold fast to Jesus's name is to hold fast to all His ways—without compromise!
+Sometimes, minute by minute, we forsake all else…no matter the cost.

 Overcomers

 This church had to overcome its weakness.
-They had not maintained their purity.
-They needed to clean things up.
-To those who overcome this compromise to false teaching and immorality Jesus will give some hidden manna.
-This manna is the bread of heaven, one ancient writer called it angel's food.
+It had not maintained its purity.
+It needed to clean things up.
+To those who overcome this compromise to false teaching and immorality, Jesus will give some hidden manna.
+This manna is the bread of heaven; one ancient writer called it angel’s food.
 It's the provision of God.

 The idea of receiving a white stone probably had great meaning to these folks.
 Because they were Christians, because they were set apart from the culture and viewed as different, they would most likely never receive a white stone.
 The Lord offers them a greater white stone than any Greek or Roman culture could offer.
 It was the assurance of His blessing – free and inhibited access to the manifold grace of God.